bormind/fun_arch_todo_flutter/README.md

     - `state` - current version of the app state
     - `state$` - `Observable<AppState>` - representation of the state changes over time
     - `dispath(ActionFunction)`
-- An `ActionFunction` is a combination of _Action_ and the _Reducer_ in one function.
-Any function with signature  `AppState -> AppState` can be used as an `ActionFunction`.
+- State can be modified by calling Store.dispatch(...) function passing Action as a parameter
-- `ActionFunctions` are always synchronous and used only to modify the state/sub-state. _It is possible to use asynchronous versions of `ActionFunction` and `dispatch` to represent a asynchronous calls but we find it "cleaner" to use Actions only to update the state and delegate any logic and data fetching to regular service methods_
+- There are two reference implementations of the Actions 1) as a regular Classs (ActionClass) that implements updateState AppState->AppState that returns modified version of the state.
-_(Potentially Asynchronous version of `ActtionFunction` and `dispatch` method can be used to represent a asynchronous calls but we find it "cleaner" to only use dispatch actions for state updates.
-And delegate any  other application logic and data fetching to regular service methods)_
+- `Actions` are always synchronous and used only to modify the state/sub-state.
 - For asynchronous functionality of fetching and manipulating the data a special `Fettcher` service is used.
     - Fetcher methods are responsible for calling `Store::dispatch(...)` method before (if needed) and after fetching and preparing the data to update the state.
-    - Fetcher methods return `Future<>` to allow the caller of the fetch methods (usually UI components) to handle success or failure of the fetch calls to make "Navigation Decisions".
+    - Fetcher methods return `Future<>` to allow the caller of the `fetch` methods (usually UI components) to handle success or failure of the `fetch` calls to make "Navigation Decisions".